Potiskum: Economy

 Potiskum has been a thriving trade hegemony in Yobe State because of its strategic position as a centre of commerce, learning, spiritual and cultural revival.
-People from neighbouring Borno, Jigawa, Kano, Bauchi and Gombe States, and numerous others from Niger, Chad, Cameroon, Benin and Central African Republic have stakes in the ‘biggest cattle market in sub-Saharan Africa,’ which is situated in Potiskum.
-And also have one of the biggest correctional facilities in Nigeria.
+People from neighbouring Borno, Jigawa, Kano, Bauchi and Gombe States, and numerous others from Niger, Chad, Cameroon, Benin and Central African Republic have stakes in the 'biggest cattle market in sub-Saharan Africa' there.
+It also has one of the largest correctional facilities in Nigeria.

 Therefore, Potiskum is known for the following markets:

-Potiskum Cow Market
+Potiskum Cattle Market

 Potiskum is the largest city in Yobe State with booming business in the area.
-It has one of the largest cattle market in Africa and the largest in West Africa.
+It has one of the largest cattle markets in Africa and the largest in West Africa.
 Most of the cattle are transported to other parts of the country.